nandika12/pancakes/README.md

-this is a pancake recipe made by martha stewarts.
+recipe of homemade pancakes made by martha stewart